jaredkrinke/ldump/docs/api.md

 ldump.get_safe_env() -> table
 ```

-Get environment for safe `load`ing.
+Get the environment for safe `load`ing.

 Intended to be passed as `env` argument when `load`ing untrusted data to prevent malicious code execution.
-Contains only functions, required by ldump itself -- if serialization is overriden, may need to be updated with environment used there.
+Contains only functions, required by ldump itself -- if serialization is overridden, may need to be updated with the environment used there.

 ## `ldump.get_warnings`